bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 - `smooth` to spend a bounded number of shortcut checks simplifying a successful raw RRT path.
 A value of `0` disables this post-processing.

-Only the best `max_onboarding_suffix_candidates` suffixes are tried for onboarding, and the feasible suffix pool is itself capped by `max_solutions_await`.
-This keeps a large set of feasible suffixes from causing many expensive RRT attempts.
+The best `max_onboarding_suffix_candidates` suffixes are tried first for onboarding, and the fast-pass feasible suffix pool is capped by `max_solutions_await`.
+This keeps a large set of feasible suffixes from causing many expensive RRT attempts on the common path.
+If those candidates do not produce an acceptable complete path, the planner continues with remaining collected suffixes and then an uncapped suffix retry so the fast-pass caps do not become correctness boundaries.

 ## Ranking